unora-project/unora-project.github.io/docs/quests/circles/circle_1/holy_research.md

 ## Cooldown

 This quest is repeatable and has a 3 hour cooldown.
+This quest doesn't appear to be repeatable once you're 99.

 ## Walkthrough